Toputech/TOPU-TECH-AI/README.md

 ## STEPS TO DEPLOY YOUR BOT

-1, Star the repo up there then click Here To  [`FORK`](https://github.com/ibrahimaitech/IBRAHIM-AI-10.10/fork)
+1, Star the repo up there then click Here To  [`FORK`](https://github.com/Toputech/TOPU-TECH-AI/fork)

-2, TAP ON IBRAHIM TECH APP DOWN THERE
+2, TAP TOPU TECH APP DOWN THERE